Around one pregnancy in 100 will be given a diagnosis of polyhydramnios or too much amniotic fluid.

 - Increased risk of severe bleeding after birth

-Preterm labour and birth causes significant problems for babies, including lung immaturity, respiratory distress, infections, immature digestive system, heart problems, and long term problems such as cerebral palsy, vision and hearing issues, and poor growth.
+Preterm labor and birth cause significant problems for babies, including lung immaturity, respiratory distress, infections, immature digestive system, heart problems, and long-term problems such as cerebral palsy, vision and hearing issues, and poor growth.

 Care providers may suspect you have more fluid than normal if you are consistently measuring ‘ahead of dates’.

 Most women don’t have any symptoms of polyhydramnios, although some may experience pain in their belly and possibly difficulty breathing.
-This can happen if excessive fluid is causing the uterus to press on organs and lungs.
+This can happen if the excess fluid is causing the uterus to press on organs and lungs.

 If polyhydramnios is suspected, you will be sent for an ultrasound to measure the fluid levels.
 There are two ways to measure amniotic fluid:

-- Single or deepest vertical pocket which measures the largest visible area of the uterus and checks the fluid level.
-The normal range for maximum pool is 2-8 cms (0.79 inches to 3.15 inches).
+- The single or deepest vertical pocket measures the largest visible area of the uterus and checks the fluid level.
+The normal range for a maximum pool is 2-8 cms (0.79 inches to 3.15 inches).

 If an ultrasound shows there is a lot of amniotic fluid, you may be told you have polyhydramnios.

 It’s important to discuss with your care provider the measurements taken and whether you are in or outside the normal range.

 Even if you are on the high end of normal, you are still within the normal range and shouldn’t be given a diagnosis of polyhydramnios unless further testing shows the amniotic fluid has increased.